zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 The first byte indicates the length in bytes of the sendback which follows.
 Any value between 0 and 254 is permissible.
 The value 255 is reserved for future extension of the protocol.

-The format of the sendback is not part of the protocol; it is an opaque bytestring which need only be validated and understood by the sender.

 The data of the forwarding packet should be interpreted as one of the packets which are part of the DHT Announcements protocol, or as a Forward Request